 Our first was after an appointment in Palma, and we arrived at 7pm.
 The place was buzzing and most of the customers seemed to be locals.
 It’s a really sociable place to meet friends – or even make new ones.
 As we sat eating pintxos and having a glass of wine at one of the long central tables, we fell easily into a conversation about food with a Mallorcan couple at the same table.

 We returned this week, to cheer ourselves up after a visit to the dentist’s.
 We expected to find the place rather quiet late afternoon, but there were plenty of other people there enjoying the ambience and choice of food and drink.
-After a few savouries and a small beer, we made a return visit to the café/patisserie La Madeleine de Proust for coffee (they have a proper coffee-making machine now) and a cake.
-We also bought a packet of biscotti and a loaf of fig bread to take home.
-We were told that the café and cocktail bar are due to swap locations within the market, which will provide more space for the café’s customers.
+After a few savouries and a small beer, we made a return visit to the patisserie La Madeleine de Proust for a cake.

-Great things are happening at Mercado Gastronómico San Juan – including showcooking events and gastronomic dinners in the purpose-designed space on the first floor; on Mondays, Ultima Hora broadcasts live from the central plaza, and several special themed events and product promotions have taken place (with more to come as early as next week).
+Great things are happening at Mercado Gastronómico San Juan – including showcooking events and gastronomic dinners in the purpose-designed space on the first floor.
+Other events include live music on certain nights and special themed events and product promotions.

-You can find out the latest news and events happening here by ‘liking’ their Facebook page (more than 5,000 people already have!) to keep up to date with activities and news.
+You can find out the latest news and events happening here by ‘liking’ their Facebook page to keep up to date with activities and news.